orbeon/orbeon-forms-doc/xforms/tutorial/bookcast/basics.md

 http://localhost:8080/orbeon/my-bookcast/
 ```

-You should something like this:
+You should see something like this:

 ![][13]